andret89/repo/README.md

 Dillinger is a cloud-enabled HTML5 Markdown editor.

   - Type some Markdown text in the left window
-  - See the HTML in the right
+  - See the HTML in the rightdf
   - Magic

 Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
 As [John Gruber] writes on the [Markdown site] [1]: